-With these books, parents can team up with their children or teens to help them do the most courageous thing they will ever have to do: conquer their Worry Monster.
+With these award-winning books, parents can team up with their children or teens to help them do the most courageous thing they will ever have to do: conquer their Worry Monster.
 Make Your Worrier a Warrior, and its companion From Worrier to Warrior, help children create an anxiety-diffusing “toolbox” that they can carry with them wherever they go.
 Together, these books provide easy-to-follow,practical strategies.
 Children can read the book by themselves and learn the strategies or read along with a parent or other adult.
 Using these tools, they can face and conquer whatever challenges come their way.

 Many bright idealists find themselves disillusioned in today’s world, and they may experience existential depression as they examine their lives and search for meaningfulness.
 This book will help such individuals to understand themselves and their struggles.
 It also includes helpful information and suggestions for actions that disillusioned idealists can use to better manage their feelings and thoughts in ways that will nurture their idealism and provide a sense of satisfaction and contentment.